metio/yosql/yosql-website/content/configuration/files/outputBaseDirectory.md

 tags:
   - files
   - directories
-  - input
+  - output
 ---

-Controls the root directory `YoSQL` will use to search for ´.sql` files.
-The given directory itself and all subdirectories will be searched recursively.
+Controls the root directory `YoSQL` will use to output generated Java code.

 ## Configuration Options

 ### Option: '.'

-The default value of the `inputBaseDirectory` configuration option is `.` - the current directory.
+The default value of the `outputBaseDirectory` configuration option is `.` - the current directory.
 Note that tooling may change the default input base directory to better reflect a typical project structure used with such a tool.

 ### Option: 'some/other/directory'

-Changing the `inputBaseDirectory` configuration option to `some/other/directory!` configures `YoSQL` to look into the path relative directory `some/other/directory`.
+Changing the `outputBaseDirectory` configuration option to `some/other/directory!` configures `YoSQL` to look into the path relative directory `some/other/directory`.

 ### Option: '/an/absolute/path'

-Changing the `inputBaseDirectory` configuration option to `/an/absolute/path!` configures `YoSQL` to look into the absolute directory path `/an/absolute/path`.
+Changing the `outputBaseDirectory` configuration option to `/an/absolute/path!` configures `YoSQL` to look into the absolute directory path `/an/absolute/path`.

 ## Related Options

-- [outputBaseDirectory](/configuration/files/outputbasedirectory/): Controls the output directory for `.java` files.
+- [inputBaseDirectory](/configuration/files/inputbasedirectory/): Controls the input directory for `.sql` files.

 ## Tooling